juji-io/datalevin/README.md

 For recursive rules like Q4, Datalevin can be orders of magnitude faster, while Datomic and Datascript struggle.

+Datalevin compares favorably with Neo4j on [an industrial standard graph database benchmark](benchmarks/LDBC-SNB-bench).
+For point access in graphs, Datalevin is several orders of magnitude faster, while performs comparably with Neo4j on complex graph queries.

+## :rocket: Status

+Datalevin is extensively tested with property-based testing and is used in production at [Juji](https://juji.io), among other companies.

 ## :earth_americas: Roadmap